 There is a big debate about whether or not you should be using your moisturiser before or whether you should be using your sunscreen first, between dermatologists and other specialists in the skincare industry, as science can show some conflicting ideas.

-- 1.7-ounce jar of Neutrogena Hydro Boost Daily gel-cream face moisturizer with hyaluronic acid quenches extra-dry skin
+- 1.7-fluid ounce jar of Neutrogena Hydro Boost hydrating water-gel face moisturizer with hyaluronic acid to hydrate dry skin

-- The moisturizing gel formula provides rapid hydration to skin, leaving it looking smooth and supple by restoring skin's natural barrier against moisture loss
+- Gel moisturizer formula provides hydration to skin, leaving it looking smooth and supple day after day

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.